hasadna/OpenTrainCommunity/simple/train/README.md

 **If this does not work for you, you can skip to next section and rebuild everything from the raw data.**

+If you are working locally on postgres, this is much faster and simpler.
+Use this.

 - Download the latest sql dump from http://otrain.org/files/dumps/

 - gunzip it locally